 Am I covered when I travel abroad?

 Yes.
-If you're traveling in the EU or Schengen area, your expat health insurance covers you in those countries too.
+If you're traveling in the EU or Schengen area, your expat health insurance covers you in those countries too for up to 90 days per trip.
 After 12 uninterrupted months on the plan, you're also covered in your home country for up to 6 weeks per year.
 This resets on your policy anniversary date each year.

 How do I cancel my expat health insurance policy?